 Department of Function Spaces and Differential Equations

-In the Department of Function Spaces and Differential Equations the research is conducted by two research groups addressing respective issues: functional analysis, particularly the theory of function spaces, and existence and structure of sets of solutions of some differential, integral or differential-integral equations in different spaces, including problems of the existence of solutions in chosen function spaces.
+The Department of Function Spaces and Differential Equations contains two research groups, addressing respectively: functional analysis, particularly the theory of function spaces; and the existence and structure of sets of solutions of certain differential, integral or differential-integral equations in various spaces, including problems of the existence of solutions in selected function spaces.

-The scientific activities embraced numerous research projects carried out by the department staff and scientists from foreign research centres.
-Training Polish and foreign young researchers is also an important part of undertaken activities.
+The department’s staff have carried out numerous research projects, sometimes in collaboration with scientists from foreign research centres.
+Training Polish and foreign young researchers is also an important part of the department’s activities.